-Figure 6: The Simple Switch (SS) architecture
+Figure 6: The Very Simple Switch (VSS) architecture

 The white blocks in the figure are programmable, and the user must provide a corresponding P4 program to control the behavior of each such block.
 The cyan blocks are fixed-function.
 The green arrows are data plane interfaces used to convey information between the fixed-function blocks and the programmable blocks – exposed in the P4 program as intrinsic metadata.
 The red arrows show the flow of user-defined data.
-SS has three programmable blocks: a parser, a match-action pipeline, and a deparser.
+VSS has three programmable blocks: a parser, a match-action pipeline, and a deparser.

-Simple Switch architecture declaration
+Very Simple Switch architecture declaration

-The following P4 program provides a declaration of SS in P4, as it would be provided by the SS manufacturer.
+The following P4 program provides a declaration of VSS in P4, as it would be provided by the VSS manufacturer.
 The declaration contains several type declarations, constants, and finally declarations for the three programmable blocks.
 P4 keywords are shown in bold.
 The programmable blocks are given through function prototypes; the implementation of these functions has to be provided by the switch programmer.

-// File "simple_model.p4" // Simple switch P4 declaration
+// File "very_simple_model.p4" // Simple switch P4 declaration

-// core library needed for packet_in definition #include "core.p4"
+// core library needed for packet_in definition #include <core.p4>

 /* Various constants and structure declarations */